-rec variable value meaning • NA 0 all the atoms of the cell are rotated and/or translated >0 only NA selected atoms are rotated and/or translated. <0 the atom with label NA belongs to the molecule to be rotated.
-The program selects all the atoms of the molecule on the base of the sum of their atomic radii (Table on page 63). if NA > 0, insert NA dataII • LB(I),I =1,NA · · • ITR >0 translation performed.
-The selected NA atoms are translated by -r, where ${f r}$ is the position of the ITR-th atom.
+rec variable value meaning • NA 0 all the atoms of the cell are rotated and/or translated >0 only NA selected atoms are rotated and/or translated. <0 the atom with $label$ $ NA $ belongs to the molecule to be rotated.
+The program selects all the atoms of the molecule on the base of the sum of their atomic radii (Table on page 64). $$ if $NA > 0$, insert NA data $$ II • LB(I),I= =1,NA label of the atoms to be rotated and/or translated. • ITR >0 translation performed.
+The selected NA atoms are translated by -r, where \mathbf{r} is the position of the ITR-th atom.
 ITR is at the origin after the translation. ≤ 0 a general translation is performed.
 See below. =999 no translation.
 IRO > 0 a rotation around a given axis is performed.
 See below. < 0 a general rotation is performed.
-See below. =999 no rotation. if ITR<0 insertII • X,Y,Z Cartesian components of the translation vector [Å] if ITR=0 insertII • N1,N2 label of the atoms defining the axis.
-DR translation along the axis defined by the atoms N1 and N2, in the di- rection N1 \rightarrow N2 [Å]. if IRO<0 insertII • ${A,B,G}$ Euler rotation angles (degree).
-IPAR defines the origin of the Cartesian system for the rotation 0 the origin is the barycentre of the NAT atoms >0 the origin is the atom of label IPAR if IRO>0 insertII • N1,N2 label of the atoms that define the axis for the rotation ALPHA $\neq 0$. rotation angle around the N1-N2 axis (degrees) 0. the selected atoms are rotated anti-clockwise in order to orientate the N1-N2 axis parallel to the z axis.
+See below. =999 no rotation. if ITR<0 insert II • X,Y,Z Cartesian components of the translation vector [Å] • N1,N2 label of the atoms defining the axis.
+DR translation along the axis defined by the atoms N1 and N2, in the di- rection $N1 \rightarrow N2$ [Å]. if IRO<0 insert II • A,B,G Euler rotation angles (degree).
+IPAR defines the origin of the Cartesian system for the rotation 0 the origin is the barycentre of the NAT atoms >0 the origin is the atom of label IPAR if IRO>0 insertII • N1,N2 label of the atoms that define the axis for the rotation ALPHA $\neq 0.$ rotation angle around the N1-N2 axis (degrees) 0. the selected atoms are rotated anti-clockwise in order to orientate the N1-N2 axis parallel to the z axis.